-- Directly to the person who raised the concern, unless it has been raised anonymously - To the individual involved and any witnesses
+- > Directly to the person who raised the concern, unless it has been raised anonymously - > To the individual involved and any witnesses

-The headteacher will use the information collected to categorise the type of behaviour and determine any further action, in line with the school's code of conduct.
-The headteacher will be the ultimate decision-maker in respect of all low-level concerns, though they may wish to collaborate with the DSL.
+The headteacher will use the information collected to categorise the type of behaviour and determine any further action, in line with the code of conduct.
+The headteacher will be the ultimate decision-maker in respect of all low-level concerns, though they may wish to collaborate with the DSL and key trust staff where applicable.

-We take additional guidance from the following document - Developing and implementing a low-level concerns policy: A guide for organisations which work with children]
+Developing and implementing a low-level concerns policy: A guide for organisations which work with children